 Nutrition

 My sister, myself and my cousin were in my mother's kitchen.
 We were all sitting around a bowl of strawberries when I spotted it.
 The perfect strawberry.
 I don't mean a pretty good one, or an O.K., one.
-I mean THE perfect strawberry.
-It's the one strawberry marketers around the world have been searching for their whole lives.
+I mean THE perfect strawberry; the one strawberry marketers around the world have been searching for their whole lives.

 I picked the strawberry up with the reverence it deserved.
 I admired it from every angle and showed it to my relatives.
 As I held it up to the light I proclaimed it had a higher purpose in life than to be shoved into one of our mouths that instant.
 I had big plans for this berry.
 Maybe a decorative accent on a pie, or a topper on the perfect strawberry shortcake.
 The possibilities were endless as I stared at that jewel of a berry sparkling like a glistening ruby.